CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2026-01-08-ubuntuhour.md

 **Announcements:**
  * To date we have donated 222 computers to individuals or groups.
 Last year we donated 72.
 This year we have donated 1.
  * To date we have conducted 350 installs on laptops and desktops.
 Last year we conducted 88.
 This year we have conducted 9.
- * We have 38 people on our mailing list, 53 members on our Facebook page, and 9 people on our Discord channel.
+ * We have 38 people on our mailing list, 53 members on our Facebook page.
  * We have 13 desktop computers and 1 laptop computer ready for donation.

 **Discussion and Activities:**